gabrclaudino/gabrclaudino/README.md

-### Olá, me chamo Gabriel Claudino, estudante e entusiasta da área de Programação Front-End.
+### Hey, my mame is Gabriel Claudino, student and enthusiast of Front-End development.

-Experiência em HTML, CSS, JavaScript e GIT.
+Experience in HTML, CSS, JavaScript and GIT.

 <a href="https://www.linkedin.com/in/gabriel-claudino-18a9261a0/" target="_blank">Linkedin</a>